Mean-field limits for large-scale random-access networks: Overview of the main results

 \end{theorem}

-In order to prove Theorem \ref{Theo_Comp_IL}, we show that the interchange of limits displayed in Figure \ref{FigSquare} holds.
-Specifically, our methodology reduces the derivation of the stationary distribution of an intractable $N$-dimensional Markov process to the computation of the equilibrium point of a low-dimensional fixed-point equation. \\
+In order to prove Theorem~\ref{Theo_Comp_IL}, we show that the interchange of limits displayed in Figure~\ref{FigSquare} holds.
+Specifically, \revR{the methodology developed} reduces the derivation of the stationary distribution of an intractable $N$-dimensional Markov process to the computation of the \revT{fixed} point of a low-dimensional fixed-point equation.

-Theorem \ref{Theo_Comp_IL} is exploited so as to obtain approximations for the performance measures of the system.
+Theorem~\ref{Theo_Comp_IL} is exploited so as to obtain approximations for the performance measures of the system.
 In particular, denote by $Q_c^{(N)}$ the stationary queue length at a class-$c$ node, and by $W_c^{(N)}$ and $S_c^{(N)}$ the stationary waiting time and sojourn time of a packet at a class-$c$ node, respectively.
-Assume condition \eqref{eqn_Gen_Assum} holds. \begin{theorem} For every class $c$,
+Assume condition~\eqref{eqn_Gen_Assum} holds.